Updated August, 2008

 The major statements and their purposes are as follows:

-Net Worth Statement - Summarizes the property and financial assets owned, the debts owed, and the net worth of the business at a point in time.
+Net Worth Statement - Summarizes the property and financial assets owned, the debts owed, and the net worth of the business at a point in time

-Net Income Statement - Summarizes the income generated, the expenses incurred, and the net income earned by the business during a period of time.
+Net Farm Income Statement - Summarizes the income generated, the expenses incurred, and the net income earned by the business during a period of time.

 Statement of Cash Flows - Summarizes all the sources and uses of cash by the business during a period of time.

-Relationship of the four major fi nancial statements
+relationship of the four major financial statements